 Unsatisfactory performance/results

-On receipt of the List of Laboratories with warning/action signals report by the IECEx PTS Provider, the Secretariat will file this for future reference so when the DTR is prepared for the initial, mid-term or re-assessment it will include a comment that the assessor shall review the ExTLs quality management procedures, which should address any unsatisfactory performance results with corrective action plans.

-On receipt of the “unsatisfactory results” notification from the IECEx PTS Provider, the individual IECEx test laboratory shall register this as a matter requiring attention in accordance with their quality management procedures.
+On receipt of the “unsatisfactory results” notification due to an action signal from the IECEx PTS Provider, the individual IECEx test laboratory shall register this as a matter requiring attention in accordance with their quality management procedures.
 Action signal reports from the IECEx PTS Provider shall initiate the preparation of a corrective action plan by the IECEx test laboratory.
 This corrective action plan should consider seeking assistance from the IECEx PTS Provider.

+An “unsatisfactory result” notification due to a warning signal does not require a specific corrective action plan from the IECEx test laboratory.

+On receipt of the List of Laboratories with warning/action signals report by the IECEx PTS Provider, the Secretariat will file this for future reference when preparing DTRs.
+When the DTR is prepared for the initial, mid-term or re-assessment it will include a comment that the assessor shall review the IECEx test laboratory`s quality management procedures, which shall address any unsatisfactory performance results as a result of action signals together with corrective action plans.

 NOTE Test results can appear in many forms, spanning a wide range of data types and underlying statistical distributions.
 The statistical methods used to analyze and evaluate the results need to be appropriate for each situation.
-The analysis and evaluation shall be performed by the IECEx PTS Provider in accordance to ISO/IEC 17043 and ISO 13528.
+The analysis and evaluation should be performed by the IECEx PTS Provider in accordance with ISO/IEC 17043 and ISO 13528.
 In some cases, due to the test method to be used or the non-physical measured variables, etc., no evaluation in the form of warning/action signals can be performed.
-In such cases, the IECEx PTS Provider shall define other applicable evaluation criteria.
+In such cases, the IECEx PTS Provider should define other applicable evaluation criteria.
 If this is also not possible, the IECEx PTS Provider should identify the reasons for this and offer suggestions for improving the situation (for example, adaptation/ improvement of the applied test methods, improvement measures to increase the comparability of the results, etc.).

 Outliers